okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 ### Import Session process

-You can only process one Import Session, for a specific Custom Identity Source integration, at a time to avoid conflicts.
+You can only process one Import Session at a time (for a specific Custom Identity Source integration) to avoid conflicts.
 The following are additional Import Session behaviors:

 * Data can only be loaded to an Import Session when it’s in the `CREATED` status.
 * A Custom Identity Source integration can only have one active Import Session at a time.
 An Import Session with the `CREATED` or `TRIGGERED` status is considered active.